Thyroid cancer: Introduction

 Most types of thyroid cancer are highly treatable and even curable.
 However, thyroid cancer has a high rate or recurring, which can happen many years after treatment.
 Thyroid cancer is most treatable and curable if caught in the earliest stage of the disease.

-Treatment is individualized to the type and stage of advancement of the disease, a person's age, medical ...more treatments »
+Treatment is individualized to the type and stage of advancement of the disease, a person's age, medical history, ...more treatments »

 Thyroid cancer: Misdiagnosis